Sales Tax Audits and Sales Tax Audit Defense

 Sales Tax and Fulfillment Service Providers

-A particular area of focus for sales tax auditors is inventory of a business that is in the hands of a fulfillment service provider, such as the Fulfillment by Amazon (FBA) service.
 The question is if inventory in a fulfillment center triggers sales tax nexus, especially where the fulfillment center handles the shipping and all other aspects of the order.
 The fulfillment center may even move the product in and out of a number of states without the knowledge of the business.

-It is not clear how the courts will rule on the issue of whether or not inventory in a fulfillment center creates creates nexus (and a sales tax obligation).
+It is not clear how the courts will rule on the issue of whether or not inventory in a fulfillment center creates nexus (and a sales tax obligation).
 In some states, the fulfillment center, such as Amazon, is required to collect sales tax on behalf of the business.
 Nevertheless, the resolution of this issue is currently unclear.

-What Triggers a Sales Tax Audit?
+Audit Process: What Triggers a Sales Tax Audit?

 Many businesses handle their own sales tax compliance.
 Most of them do it wrong, failing to match sales on the sales tax returns with receipts on the federal returns, bank deposits, or sales on their Point of Sale (POS) system.
-If the business fails the matching process that many states use, the resulting error message will automatically trigger a sale tax audit.
-That is one way that a state picks its audit targets.

 Other red flags for audits include: